5 Reasons Why Central Florida is the REAL Florida

 Being in a central position in the Sunshine State means it is easy to access the panhandle to the north with its charming cities and rich history, as well as the sophisticated port towns and the Latin and Caribbean vibes of the south.
 Multi-centre holidays are increasingly popular and offer a fabulous way in which to experience vastly different regions in Florida.
 With so much to see and do, no two holidays here will be the same!

-Orlando and Tampa are undoubtedly the biggest cities in Central Florida, with only a 90-minute drive separating them.
-And as you drive west on the I-4 you’ll pass Haines City, Winter Haven, and Lakeland on your way to the Gulf Coast gem of Tampa, with award-winning beaches slightly further on in St Pete’s and Clearwater.
+Orlando and Tampa are undoubtedly the biggest cities on either side of Central Florida's Polk County, with only a 90-minute drive separating them.
+And as you drive west on the I-4, you’ll pass Haines City, Winter Haven, and Lakeland on your way to the Gulf Coast gem of Tampa, with award-winning beaches slightly further on in St Pete’s and Clearwater.
 Eastwards will take you to the Atlantic Coast, where Daytona Beach and New Smyrna Beach will captivate and enthral with their picturesque sunsets and flawless beaches.

 Fewer Crowds

-Naturally, the theme parks draw the largest crowds, which means there are often fewer people at the smaller and less well-known attractions in Central Florida, even during the prime holiday seasons.
-And as with tourist-heavy destinations, many dreamy hotspots that are overlooked in favour of the more popular sites – try to plan visits on weekdays, especially during the summer to avoid the masses.
+Naturally, the theme parks draw the largest crowds, which means there are often fewer people at the smaller and less well-known attractions in Central Florida's Polk County, even during the prime holiday seasons.
+And as with tourist-heavy destinations, many dreamy hotspots that are overlooked in favour of the more popular sites – try to plan visits on weekdays, especially during the summer, to avoid the masses.

 Situated along the I-4 corridor, Bonnet Springs Park in Lakeland spans 168 acres of wide-open public spaces.
 Conveniently accessible from Tampa and Orlando, this park offers an array of attractions for visitors of all ages.
 Stroll along the captivating 25-foot-high Crenshaw Canopy Walk, embark on an adventure in The Kiwanis Cares for Kids Treehouse, and stimulate young minds at the engaging Florida Children's Museum.
 The best part?
-Admission is completely free, ensuring a delightful experience for the entire family.
+Everything but the Children's Museum is completely free, ensuring a delightful experience for the entire family.

 The enchanting Bok Tower Gardens covers 250 acres of lush landscapes an hour south of Orlando.
 The garden's centrepiece is the awe-inspiring Bok Tower, looming 205 feet high.
-This Art Deco masterpiece houses a carillon that fills the air with melodic bell concerts for 30 minutes daily at 1 pm and 3 pm.
-The recent addition of Hammock Hollow Children's Garden provides an ideal opportunity for kids to interact with nature, complete with water features, bridges, tunnels, and a play area shaped like a friendly snake.
+This Gothic Revival and Art Deco masterpiece houses a carillon that fills the air with melodic bell concerts for 30 minutes daily at 1 pm and 3 pm.
+The Hammock Hollow Children's Garden also provides an ideal opportunity for kids to interact with nature, complete with water features, bridges, tunnels, and a play area shaped like a friendly snake.

 Loads of Accommodation Options

-Rental villas, condos, townhomes and hotels are abundant in the area – more than 7,000 in fact – and with so much choice, you will easily find the perfect accommodation type for you and your family whether it’s on the budget or luxury end of the scale.
+Rental villas, condos, townhomes and hotels are abundant in the area, including over 8,500 hotel rooms and 8,000 villas.
+With so much choice, you will easily find the perfect accommodation type for you and your family, whether it’s on the budget or luxury end of the scale.

 For an elevated stay, Solterra Resort delivers stylish villa homes and sought-after amenities, while budget-friendly Calabay Parc is a serene basis for those seeking peace and quiet.
 Central Florida's newest villa community, Windsor Island, caters to families and large groups, offering a wealth of superb onsite leisure and entertainment amenities.